camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 :::caution Ownership of the created resources

-A user who creates resources in AWS will always retain administrative access to those resources, including any Kubernetes clusters created.
-It is recommended to create a dedicated [AWS IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html), ensuring that the resources are managed and owned by that user.
+A user who creates resources in AWS will always retain administrative access to those resources, including any Kubernetes clusters.
+It is recommended to create a dedicated [AWS IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) to ensure that the resources are managed and owned by that specific user.
+This ensures that the user maintains admin access to Kubernetes and associated resources unless those resources are explicitly deleted.

 [Create access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for the new IAM user via the console and export them as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` variables to use with the AWS CLI and `eksctl`

-This means that the user will always have admin access on Kubernetes unless you delete it.

 :::